gcolareta/kickstarter-analysis/README.md

 ## Overview of Project

-The following project is an analysis of crowdfunding campaigns data to uncover trends on their performance.
+The following project is an analysis of kickstarter campaigns data  gathered from 19 different countries to discover trends on their performances.

 ### Purpose

-The purpose of this analysis is to compare how different crowdfunding campaigns performed in relation to their launch dates and their funding goals.
+The purpose of this analysis is to compare how different kickstarter campaigns performed in relation to their launch dates and their funding goals.

 ## Analysis and Challenges